carpentries/instructor-training/episodes/23-introductions.md

 ### Learning Objectives For your Introduction

+It can feel like the Introduction is "just" something you have to get through in order to get started on the "real" workshop content.
+But, chances are that many of the goals you identified in the activity above involved *teaching* information or procedures that you want learners to know, or *learning* things about your audience.
+This means that everything you have learned about teaching and learning applies here, too.
+Short term memory?
+Check!
+Cognitive overload?
+Check!

+Learning objectives usually omit introductory content -- after all, no one cares what has been learned here once the workshop has finished!
+But if we did include the Introduction, what would those learning objectives look like?

 After the introduction learners should:

 - be able to predict the type of instruction